 FocusEconomics Consensus Forecast panelists project the economy to expand 3.6% in 2021, which is up 0.1 percentage points from last month’s forecast.
 In 2022, the panel expects GDP to grow 2.9%.

 Switzerland - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||0.97||-0.54 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economy grew 0.4% on a seasonally-adjusted quarter-on-quarter basis in the third quarter, accelerating from the 0.3% expansion in the second quarter.
+Economic activity rebounded, growing 1.8% on a seasonally-adjusted quarter-on-quarter basis in the second quarter, contrasting the 0.4% contraction recorded in the first quarter.

 The Credit Suisse/procure.ch Manufacturing Purchasing Managers' Index (PMI) came in at 67.7 in August, down from July's record high of 71.1.